zifeo/EPFL/README.md

 ## Rendering

 Markdown files are optimized for [Typora](https://typora.io), one of best editor with MathJax support available on macOS, Windows and Linux.
 PDF export is then easy and nice.
+[Inline math](https://support.typora.io/Math/#inline-math) should be enabled.
 Alternatively, you might want to generate PDF through LaTeX using [Pandoc](https://github.com/jgm/pandoc).

 ## Material